yaptide/docs/docs/running.md

 ## Overview

+!!! info
-We assume that you have already registered and logged in to the platform.
+    This part of the application may not be available in Demo Mode.
+If you are working with SHIELD-HIT12A or FLUKA, you need to be logged in to the platform.
+We assume that you have already registered and logged in, if required to do so.
+    For Geant4, no additional steps are required.

-To run the simulation you need to have proper project loaded in the editor window.
+To run the simulation you need to have a project loaded in the editor window.

 ![Simulation set up](assets/running/simulation_set_up.png)